-As of December 31, 2012, the Company has made all required payments to F.K.
+As of December 31, 2013, the Company has made all required payments to F.K.
 Minera, however CCSA has not made sufficient exploration expenditures required by the Bajo Pobré contract.
 The parties to the contract have not finalized an amendment to the contract terms and therefore the Company's ability to retain rights to explore the Bajo Pobré property is uncertain at this time.
-The Company does not believe that not making the exploration expenditures required by the FK Minera lease purchase agreement jeopardizes the Company's agreement with its exploration partner for the Bajo Pobre project.
+The Company does not believe that not making the exploration expenditures required by the FK Minera lease purchase agreement jeopardizes the Company's Bajo Pobré project.